Mother of God of Trakai

 Pope Clement XI sent Bishop Konstanty Kazimierz Brzostowski for the canonical coronation of the venerated image on 4 September 1718.

 Analysis

 The icon was painted in the middle of the 15th century and partially repainted in the early 17th century.
 However, according to legend, it was a gift from the Byzantine Emperor Manuel II Palaiologos to Grand Duke Vytautas on the occasion of his baptism.

-Stefan Czarniecki, King Jan Kazimierz and Jan III Sobieski prayed before the icon.
+Stefan Czarniecki, Kings John II Casimir Vasa and John III Sobieski prayed before the icon.

 Description

 The icon depicts the Virgin Mary, with her right hand supporting baby Jesus sitting on her lap, while her left holds a branch with three flowers.

 Gothic and Renaissance elements are visible in the icon.
 It combines old with new iconography, inspired by European art forms.

 The icon, which Lithuanian researchers believe is from Belarus, is determined by a bright light color, soft shapes and the specificity of facial features.
 The depiction of individual traits is so specific, and the sensitivity of the living body texture is so sincere, that the image is more like a portrait than an icon.